 Catching the wind

 Photographer Cindy Herbert’s shot makes us proud to be Canadian.
-And he is too by the looks of it!
+And this little one is too, by the looks of it!

-Photographer George Cope gives a twist to our Theme Pic Challenge with this shot of a gorgeous sunset on Qualicum Beach, British Columbia.
+…Sailor’s delight!
+Photographer George Cope snapped this truly spectacular scarlet-hued sunset on Qualicum Beach, British Columbia.